-R. Halsey Wise was elected to our board on July 21, 2016.
-Mr. Wise is the founder and current chief executive of Lime Barrel Advisors, LLC, a private investment firm he founded in 2010.
-He served as chairman and chief executive officer of MedAssets, Inc., a NASDAQ-listed healthcare technology performance improvement company, from February, 2015 until the company was acquired by Pamplona Capital Management in January, 2016.
-Mr. Wise was also chairman, president and chief executive officer of Intergraph Corporation, a NASDAQ-listed global provider of engineering and geospatial software, from 2003 through 2010.
+R. Halsey Wise has served as one of our directors since 2016.
+Mr. Wise is the founder and chief executive of Lime Barrel Advisors, LLC, a private investment firm he founded in 2010.
+In April 2019 he joined the board of Cerner Corporation, a NASDAQ-listed provider of intelligent solutions and tech-enabled services that support the clinical, financial and operational needs of health care organizations of all sizes by assisting clinicians in making care decisions and assisting organizations in managing day -to-day revenue functions and the health of their populations.
+Mr. Wise also serves on the board of WellSky Inc., a private healthcare information technology company advancing human wellness and as a Senior Advisor to TPG Capital, a global private investment firm.
+He joined the board of MedAssets, Inc., a NASDAQ-listed healthcare technology performance improvement company, in March 2014 and served as chairman and chief executive officer from February 2015 until the company was acquired by Pamplona Capital Management in January 2016.
+He served on the board of Cotiviti Holdings, Inc., an NYSE-listed provider of analytics-driven payment solutions focused on the healthcare sector, from December 2017 until the company was acquired by Verscend Technologies, Inc. in August 2018.
+From September 2006 to December 2011 Mr. Wise served on the board of Acxiom Corporation, a NASDAQ-listed provider of marketing technology and services.
+From 2003 through 2010 Mr. Wise was chairman, president and chief executive officer of Intergraph Corporation, a NASDAQ-listed global provider of engineering and geospatial software.
 Prior to his service at Intergraph, Mr. Wise was president and chief executive officer, North America of Solution 6 Holdings, Ltd., and president and chief operating officer of Computer Management Sciences, Inc., which was acquired by Computer Associates International, Inc. (now named CA, Inc.).
 At Computer Associates, he served as the General Manager, North America, for Global Professional Services.
-Prior to that, Mr. Wise was engaged in investment banking at The Robinson-Humphrey Company (a division of Smith Barney), specializing in software and services.
-Mr. Wise has served on boards of publicly-held companies, including MedAssets, Inc., Acxiom Corporation and Intergraph Corporation.
-Mr. Wise holds a Master's degree from Northwestern University and a B.A. from the University of Virgina.
-Mr. Wise is 52 years old.
-We believe that Mr. Wise's qualifications to serve on the board of directors include his service on the boards of other public companies and his extensive executive management experience.
+Prior to that,